 Instead of punishing your kid for his misconduct, peaceful parenting suggests that you encourage him to think about his way of behaving: Why did he do so?
 How did that affect your or his siblings?
 What could he have done differently?

 By doing so, you encourage him to develop self-discipline, and you stop relying on punishment and rewards to handle him.

 When you shout at your child, his instinctive self-protective response is to stop listening.
 Peaceful parenting suggests that you stay calm and be in control of your own emotions at all times.

-To help your toddler behave, engage his attention.
+To help your kid behave, engage his attention.
 Sit him beside you and gently touch him so he feels safe and loved.
 Then, explain clearly how you want him to conduct himself.

 Communicating with him this way makes it more likely that he’ll actually listen to you.

 (Also read: How to handle your stubborn kid)

 4. Clear limits, not confusion